C. J. Mahaney: Career

 In 1977, Mahaney became senior pastor of what had evolved into Covenant Life Church.
 He cites his reading of the works of 19th-century Baptist leader Charles H. Spurgeon and the Reformed theology of John Calvin as influences.

 Mahaney was the senior pastor of Covenant Life Church for 27 years before handing the senior pastor role to Joshua Harris on September 18, 2004.
 In 2012 he planted a church on the east side of Louisville, Kentucky.

+In 2006, Ligon Duncan, Mark Dever, Albert Mohler, and Mahaney founded the biennial Together for the Gospel conference, with their continuing participation in It was announced that he was pulling out of the 2014 T4G due to ongoing lawsuits against Sovereign Grace Ministries.
+He returned in 2016 but withdrew again in 2018.